 The NSW Government made an amendment to Chapter 5 Three Ports in August 2022.
 This change brings land known as the Intertrade site at 99 Selwyn Street, Mayfield North at the Port of Newcastle into Chapter 5.

-Zoning of the Intertrade site under Chapter 5 brings regulatory certainty to the planning controls that apply to the site.
+Zoning of the Intertrade site under Chapter 5 Three Ports brings regulatory certainty to the planning controls that apply to the site.

 The changes will maintain the current zoning on the Intertrade site, whilst ensuring that there will be appropriate oversight of land use safety planning from activities occurring and approved surrounding the site, and development proposed on the site.

-A hazard analysis, fire safety study and/or a hazard and operability study may also be required.
-A hazard audit is required for the development of some activities, such as bulk liquid storage tanks.
+A hazard analysis, fire safety study and/or a hazard and operability study may be required for these complying development activities, such as bulk liquid storage tanks.
+A hazard audit is also required for the development of some activities.

-Hazard studies must be prepared by a qualified person approved by the Secretary of the Department of Planning and Environment.
-The qualification is valid for three years.
-The next expression of interest for qualification will open in 2023.
+Hazard and fire safety studies must be prepared by a qualified person approved by the Secretary of the Department of Planning and Environment.
+The approval is valid for three years.
+The next expression of interest will open in 2023.

 More details can be found in the following planning documents: